 As a licensed test centre, Sprachenakademie Aachen offers the Oxford Test of English on a regular basis.
 You can use our online form to register: please mind the application deadline when doing so.
 The examination fee for a complete exam amounts to €100 (including the registration fee).
 At a fee of €30 each, single parts of the exam can be repeated.

 Examination Outline and Evaluation

 The Oxford Test of English is computer-based and is conducted on the premises of Sprachenakademie Aachen.
-It comprises the 4 key skills of speaking, listening, reading and writing.
+It comprises the 4 skills of speaking, listening, reading and writing.
 All parts of the exam take place on the same day.
 Regarding the repetition of the exam: The whole test or single parts of it can be taken no more than twice during a period of 8 months.

 A computer-adaptive exam, the Oxford Test of English contains tasks on several degrees of difficulty.
 In order to avoid underchallenge, the tasks will automatically be adapted to the skills of the examinee, based on his or her answers, during the examination parts listening and reading.